m1keil/slack-slash-lambda/README.md

 # Pre-Requirements
 To deploy this you will need the following

-1. AWS credentails
-2. aws cli
-3. aws-sam-cli
+1. AWS credentails and access to create Cloudformation stacks, Lambda functions, Api Gateways, IAM policies and S3 buckets
-4. S3 bucket
+1. S3 bucket
+1. `awscli`
+1. `aws-sam-cli`
-5. Access in slack to create your own App
+1. Access in Slack to create your own App

 # Secrets
 Secrets are passed to the lambda via environment variables.
 These are set by CloudFormation via parameters.
 Add secrets to `envars.sample.json` file and rename it to `envars.json`.

-The keys:
+## The keys:
-* SESSIONISE_KEY: the API id you can generate in sessionize.com under API/Embed section
+* **SESSIONISE_KEY**: the API id you can generate in sessionize.com under API/Embed section
-* TITO_KEY: v3 API key generated in the user profile
+* **TITO_KEY**: v3 API key generated in the user profile
-* SLACK_KEY: Slack's app signing secret key generated in the App credentails section
+* **SLACK_KEY**: Slack's app signing secret key generated in the App credentails section

 # Local testing
 Testing behaviour of the lambda can be done locally:

     $ sam local invoke -n envars.json -e event_cfp.json

+`sam local start-api` won't work because currently local API Gateway doesn't support mapping templates.

 # Build and Deploy
 First build and package: